-Goal 7.1, which ensures access to affordable, nutritious and healthy food at sufficiency level, is relatively weakly covered at the country level.
-Among the developing countries within the Small Planet, only Bangladesh identified goals, targets and indicators related to achieving food sufficiency and reducing food-based poverty.
+Sub-Goal 7.1 is relatively weakly covered at the country level.
+Among the developing countries within the Small Planet group, only Bangladesh identified goals, targets and indicators related to achieving food sufficiency and reducing food-based poverty.
 As expected, food sufficiency is not covered in developed countries.
-Instead, the focus is on reducing food waste (Australia, Korea and France); self-sufficiency (Korea); and consumption of organic food (Switzerland).
+Instead, the focus is on reducing food waste (Australia, Korea and France), self-sufficiency (Korea) and consumption of organic food (Switzerland).

-Food overconsumption and obesity (not only in developed but increasingly even in some developing countries) were not identified as priorities in any of the reviewed country documents except Sweden.
-Considering the trends and costs associated with obesity, this could mean that the issue is covered in more specialised documents and strategies than the ones reviewed.
-The same may explain the lack of goals, targets and indicators for food sufficiency in countries that continue to have problems in this area (e.g., Indonesia, India and China).
-Among the developing countries reviewed, only Bangladesh has a consistent set of goals, targets and indicators.
+Food overconsumption and obesity (not only in developed but increasingly even in some developing countries) were identified as priorities in some reviewed country documents (Australia, Germany, Sweden).
+Targets and indicators for obesity are allocated to the Health and Population theme (sub-goal 2.1 page 35), due to the relevance of obesity both for hunger and also for lifestyle issues.
+Additionally, there was a lack of targets and indicators for food sufficiency in countries that continue to have problems in this area (e.g., Indonesia, India and China).
+Among the developing countries reviewed, only Bangladesh has a consistent set of goals, targets and indicators for food sufficiency.